12 & 13 December 2020

 The impending extinction of the vaquita is attributed to the illegal fishing of totoaba, a fish killed for its swim bladder as a delicacy and ancient Chinese medicine, in Mexico's Gulf of California.
 Fishing with nets, the criminals kill all life in their path, including the vaquita.

-The purpose of Vaquita Hacks is to work with students and early career conservationists to help develop new technological solutions to assist with Earth League International's investigatory work in disrupting the totoaba cartels' illicit supply chain and to help save the Vaquita from extinction.
-The technological learnings from the hackathon will also be applied to future wildlife trafficking projects around the world.
+The purpose of Vaquita Hacks was to work with students and early career conservationists to help develop new technological solutions to assist with Earth League International's investigatory work in disrupting the totoaba cartels' illicit supply chain and to help save the Vaquita from extinction.
+The technological learnings from the hackathon will now be applied to future wildlife trafficking projects around the world.

-The Conservation Project International is delivering Vaquita Hacks in partnership with global experts from Earth League International, Earth Hacks and the Countering Wildlife Trafficking Institute.
+The Conservation Project International delivered Vaquita Hacks in partnership with global experts from Earth League International, Earth Hacks and the Countering Wildlife Trafficking Institute.

-Global technology giant Microsoft, a key sponsor of Vaquita Hacks, will award $20,000 worth of Azure software credits to the most innovative hackathon solutions.
+Global technology giant Microsoft, a key sponsor of Vaquita Hacks, awarded $20,000 worth of Azure software credits for the most innovative hackathon solutions.